ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Results

 \subsection{Quantitative analysis of ECCENTRIC metabolic imaging}

-Detailed quantitative analysis including regional metabolite concentrations, quantification error estimates, and spectral quality metrics is presented in Table \ref{table:CRLB_SNR_FWHM_Conc_Healthy} and Fig.\ref{fig:LesionData} for healthy volunteers and glioma patients, respectively.

-Table \ref{table:CRLB_SNR_FWHM_Conc_Healthy} presents the regional concentrations of nine metabolites quantified with respect to the reference water signal and expressed in IU, calculated in both the gray and white matter of the five major brain lobes across healthy volunteers.
-Our results indicate that: 1) six metabolites have higher concentrations in gray-matter compared to white matter across the brain (GM/WM = 1.19 tCre, 1.12 NAA, 1.2 Glu, 1.34 Gln, 1.15 GABA, 1.11 GSH); 2) two metabolites have higher concentrations in white-matter compared to gray-matter (GM/WM = 0.96 Cho, 0.47 NAAG); 3) one metabolite has region dependent gray/white-matter ratio (GM/WM = 1.17-0.87 Ins).
+Table \ref{table:CRLB_SNR_FWHM_Conc_Healthy} presents brain regional concentrations of nine metabolites quantified using water signal as reference and expressed in institutional units (I.U.).
+The concentrations were calculated in the gray and white matter of the five major brain lobes across the five healthy volunteers.
+Our results indicate that: 1) six metabolites have higher concentrations in gray-matter compared to white matter (GM/WM = 1.19 tCre, 1.12 NAA, 1.2 Glu, 1.34 Gln, 1.15 GABA, 1.11 GSH); 2) two metabolites have higher concentrations in white-matter compared to gray-matter (GM/WM = 0.96 Cho, 0.47 NAAG); 3) one metabolite has region dependent gray/white-matter ratio (GM/WM = 1.17-0.87 Ins).
 The largest gray-white matter contrast is exhibited by NAAG due to its specific compartmentalization in white matter.

-The quality metrics of MRSI data are also listed in Table \ref{table:CRLB_SNR_FWHM_Conc_Healthy}, including the precision of metabolite quantification by the Cramer-Rao lower bounds, the signal-to-noise ratio and spectral linewidth.
+Quantitative parameters for the quality of MRSI data are also listed in Table \ref{table:CRLB_SNR_FWHM_Conc_Healthy}, including the precision of metabolite quantification by the Cramer-Rao lower bounds (CRLB), the SNR and spectral linewidth (FWHM).
 It can be seen that mean CRLB is below $<20\%$ for all the metabolites across the imaged whole-brain volume.
 In particular, mean CRLB is below $<6\%$ for the five metabolites with highest SNR (NAA, tCre, Cho, Glu and Ins), between $8\%$-$10\%$ for two metabolites (GABA and GSH) and between $14\%$-$20\%$ for other two metabolites (Glu and NAAG).
 Across the brain the mean SNR is larger than 20 and the mean linewidth is less than 12 Hz (0.04 ppm).

-Stability and reproducibility of metabolite quantification by ECCENTRIC was investigated by test-retest of repeated imaging in four healthy volunteers.
-Results are shown in Supplementary Fig.\ref{fig:MetabGluAcc} and Supplementary Tables \ref{SDtable:COV} and \ref{SDtable:IV-COV} obtained at 3.4 mm isotropic resolution acquired in four consecutive 3D ECCENTRIC scans using AF=1 (18min:40s), AF=2 (9min:20s), AF=3 (6min:16s), and AF=4 (4min:40s).
-Across all four scans in all four subjects the metabolite images appear visually similar, with low ($<7\%$) inter-scan coefficient of variation for the concentration of the main metabolites.